How to Backup NAS to External Hard Drive (2 Ways)

 Add File or Add Folder

 3. Then click Add Share or NAS Devices on the left-bottom corner.
-Type the required info of your NAS and click OK.
+Type the required info on your NAS and click OK.
 Then you can select the specific folders you want to backup.

 Select Synology Or Qnap Nas

-4. Next, choose the connected external hard drive as destination path and click Start Backup.
+4. Next, choose the connected external hard drive as the destination path and click Start Backup.

 Start Backup

-Click the 3 buttons on the bottom to customize your backup (some options are available in advanced edtions):
+Click the 3 buttons on the bottom to customize your backup (some options are available in advanced editions):

-Backup Scheme: Choose your backup method as full, incremental or differential backup.
-Here you can aslo enable the automatic backup cleanup and set up a retention policy you prefer.
+Backup Scheme: Select your preferred backup method, such as full, incremental, or differential backup.
+You can also enable automatic cleanup of old backups and set a retention policy to manage your backup history.

 ★ Bonus tip: backup files to AOMEI Cloud